 |Miss Laura King||6 alpha - class teacher|

-Throughout the year pupils have the opportunity to go on a variety of visits.
-Past trips include Drayton Manor and a weekend in France!
+Throughout the year, pupils have the opportunity to go on a variety of visits including a residential trip to France.

-Homework, which helps pupils practise their learning, is set on a Thursday and is due in on the following Wednesday.
-It will usually involve an English and a Maths activity along with weekly spellings.
-Pupils are also expected to read daily and record this in their reading diaries which will be checked regularly.
+Homework, which helps pupils practise their learning, is set on a Friday and is due in on the following Thursday.
+It will usually involve an English and Maths activity along with weekly spellings.
+Pupils are also expected to read daily and independently record this in class on a daily basis.
 We also require pupils to practise their times tables ready for their weekly tests.

 The following strands will be covered across the three terms: